323 Mailer Responsibility

 323.2 Service Type Codes

-A list of HAZMAT STCs and ESCs is in Appendix G and Pub 199.
+A full list of HAZMAT STCs can be found in Appendix G and Publication 199.

 323.3 Extra Service Codes